SEC’s message to CCOs: Build a culture of proactive compliance

 This method not only jeopardizes compliance but also misses the opportunity to foster a proactive culture of adherence that can safeguard the organization’s integrity and standing in the industry.

 While reactive processes may be the status quo in private markets, they’ve become too risky.
-Investors’ expectations are evolving along with new U.S. Securities and Exchange Commission’s (SEC) private fund adviser reforms and increased scrutiny.
+Investors’ expectations are evolving along with enhanced scrutiny from the U.S. Securities and Exchange Commission (SEC).
 Firms maintaining reactive compliance programs could find themselves more likely to make a mistake, damaging their investor relationships and risking an enforcement action from the SEC.

 A better strategy would be to use advanced legal technology to support proactive risk mitigation and continuous monitoring of all side letter terms and fund obligations.
 Learn how Insight, Ontra’s AI platform powering the private fund lifecycle, enables firms to build a proactive compliance program encouraged by the SEC.